 Clarity has an open formula that clearly indicates ingredient concentrations and amounts.
 Together they show that Clarity provides approximately full dosages of Bacopa, Rhodiola, Vitamin B Complex, and Zinc.

 Alpha Brain has a proprietary formula that hides ingredient concentrations and amounts.
 However, based on the amounts indicated for its blends, and assumptions of otherwise standard concentrations and proportional formulation, we can make some reasonable guesses.
-Alpha Brain may provide approximately full dosages of Huperzine and Vinpocetine, approximately half dosages of Theanine and Tyrosine, and approximately one fifth dosages of its remaining effective nootropic ingredients.
+Alpha Brain may provide approximately full dosages of Huperzine and Vinpocetine, and approximately quarter dosages of its remaining effective nootropic ingredients.

 Finally, let’s look at the value of these products.
 One bottle of Clarity (30-day supply) sells for $30 ($40 without a subscription).
 And two bottles of Alpha Brain (30-day supply) sell for $59.42 ($69.90 without a subscription).
 These prices are updated from Thrivous and Onnit websites on 22 February 2017.

-Thrivous Clarity is nearly 4 times more valuable than Onnit Alpha Brain, judging from the combined metrics of this comparison.
-The product value scores are product formula effect scores (from the “Formula Effect” section above) divided by product prices and multiplied by 100 (just to make them easier to read).
+Thrivous Clarity is more than 4 times more valuable than Onnit Alpha Brain, judging from the combined metrics of this comparison.
+The product value scores are product formula effect scores (from the “Formula Effect” section above) divided by product prices and multiplied by 1000 (just to make them easier to read).
 Basically, they show the relative nootropic effect you may reasonably expect per dollar spent on these products.

 By the way, if you happen to prefer placebo pricing, we can make a special arrangement to sell Clarity to you for $59.42. ;) Otherwise, get Clarity now for an effective price of $30.